3 Signs Your Drains Are Becoming Blocked

 You might also notice it if your taps are running or you’ve pulled the plug in your sink and the water doesn’t flow away as quickly as it usually does.

 Using a high-grade drain cleaner on a regular basis can help to break down any blockages that may be starting to develop.
 You can buy a wide variety of different drain cleaners – they most commonly come in liquid, gel and crystal forms.

 Read the instructions carefully if using drain cleaning products and always keep these safely out of reach of children and pets.

 Clean your drains every so often as well.
-One of the problem areas our Perth plumbers often see when it comes to blocked drains is the shower.
+One of the problem areas our plumbers in Perth often see when it comes to blocked drains is the shower.
 This is because hair gets stuck in the waste trap and is not emptied frequently.

 If you don’t have a waste trap in your shower, you can pick one up at your local DIY store and either install it yourself or get a plumber to do it for you.
 If you have a waste trap, empty it once a week – it won’t be as disgusting if you empty it regularly!

-If your drains are blocked, and you can’t face trying to unblock them yourself, get in touch with our plumbers in Perth today.
+If your drains are blocked, and you can’t face trying to unblock them yourself, get in touch with our plumbers in Duncraig today.